SEO 101: What ranking factors should I optimize for?

 Speaking of how your pages relate to each other, internal linking is another factor that can help your store’s search ranking.
 As it sounds, internal linking is when you link to another page on your own site—for example, linking from a product page to another recommended product.

+As with site architecture, internal linking helps search engines to understand better how the pages on your site relate to each other.
 The architecture shows how the site is organized, and internal linking can help show how pages from different categories or areas of your site may be related, even if they aren’t directly linked.
 An example of this would be linking to your shipping and delivery information from a product page.

 The best way to grow your internal linking strategy is to think of the customer or user first and foremost.
 What links will help them the most on each page?
 How can you include links that will improve their experience as they move through your site?
 Also, consider how your use of internal links may drive conversions - for example, if one product isn’t quite right for a customer, then linking to recommended products may drive that conversion instead.
 This will also be better for your SEO.